 FGF-6 associated with modulatation of hepcidin expression and hepcidin-dependent iron uptake

 To investigate the potential mechanism linking FGF-6 and iron metabolism, we evaluated iron uptake and the expression of iron-metabolism genes in HepG2, HCT8, HCT116, 786-O and HFF1cells.
 Total cell iron contents were much higher than normal cultured cell (Prog Neurobiol.
 2017 Nov;158:1-14) when cultured with FAC for 48h.
 We nearly detect no iron in normal cultured cells (data not shown).
-Total cell iron contents were significantly decreased in HepG2 , 786-O, HCT8, HCT116 and HFF-1 cells, and the decrease by active FGF6 protein in a dose-dependent manner (Figure 3).
+Total cell iron contents were significantly decreased in HepG2 , 786-O, HCT8, HCT116 and HFF-1 cells, and the decrease by active FGF6 protein in a dose-dependent manner (Figure 3A-E).
 The cells were then transfected with the plasmids carrying either the wildtype FGF6 or variant FGF6 with each of the three point mutations described above (Figure 2) and evaluated for iron deposition.
-RT-PCR analysis revealed that HAMP and HDAC2 mRNA levels were significantly increased after the FGF-6 active protein treatment, with no significant change in HMOX, TFRC and HEPH (Figure 4A).
-FGF6 plasmid transfection in HepG2, A-498, 786-O increased HAMP, HDAC2, and HMOX levels, whereas TFRC levels significantly decreased (Figures 4B-E).
-Two variants, M1 (E172X) and M3 (R188Q), had elevated iron deposition (Figure 4F-H) and ferritin expres sion (Figure 4I-K) indicating a deficiency in variant FGF-6-mediated iron uptake-suppression.
+RT-PCR analysis revealed that HAMP and HDAC2 mRNA levels were significantly increased after the FGF-6 active protein treatment, with no significant change in HMOX1, TFRC and HEPH (Figure 4A).
+FGF6 plasmid transfection in HepG2, HCT-116HFF-1 increased HAMP, HDAC2, and HMOX1 levels, whereas TFRC levels significantly decreased only in HepG2(Figures 4B-D).
+Two variants, M1 (E172X) and M3 (R188Q), had elevated iron deposition (Figure 4E-F, Supplementary figure 6B) and ferritin expres sion (Figure 4G-H, Supplementary figure 6C-D) indicating a deficiency in variant FGF-6-mediated iron uptake-suppression.
+In addition, the intracellular accumulation after FAC treatment was confirmed by Perls’ stain (Supplementary figure 5).
 HEPH expression did not change, suggesting the effect of FGF-6 is independent of HEPH.
-Further, we noted HAMP mRNA levels in M1 and M3 transfections were comparable to control levels, which illustrated a strong attenuation of FGF-6 function for M1 and M3 variants (Figure 4D-G??).
+Further, we noted HAMP mRNA levels in M1 and M3 transfections were comparable to control levels, which illustrated a strong attenuation of FGF-6 function for M1 and M3 variants (Figure 4C-D, Supplementary figure 6A).
 The M2 variant (D174V) significantly differed from wildtype in HAMP induction only in HepG2 cells.

 Altered FGF6 gene expression in systemic sclerosis and cancer

 We hypothesized that FGF-6 might be involved in human autoimmune diseases and cancers since abnormal iron metabolism has been reported in numerous studies.40-43 More specifically, decreased hepcidin has been implicated in the anemia of chronic disease which frequently accompanies these systemic inflammatory states.
-To explore the relationship between FGF6 expression and iron deposition in autoimmune tissues, FGF6 expression and iron deposition in the skin lesions from systemic sclerosis patients (SSc) and healthy controls were examined.
-Decreased FGF-6 protein level and elevated iron deposition were detected in SSc skin tissue, especially in the epidermis (Figure 5A-B).
-Negatively correlating with intracellular iron, FGF-6 expression was significantly decreased in SSc skin (Figure 5E).
-In investigating liver cancer and adjacent normal tissue for iron deposition and FGF-6 expression, non-metastatic cancer lesion tissues had increased iron deposition and lower FGF-6 expression compared to controls (Figure 5C, 5D and 5F).
-However, increased FGF-6 expression was observed in metastatic liver carcinoma tissue (Supplementary Figure 5A-B), suggesting that FGF-6 plays different roles in oncogenesis and metastasis, analogous to TGF-.44,45 Proposed mechanism of FGF6 in the regulation of hepcidin expression and hepcidin-dependent iron was shown as Figure 6.
+To explore the relationship between FGF6 expression and iron deposition in autoimmune tissues, FGF6 expression Ferritin expression and iron deposition in the skin lesions from systemic sclerosis patients (SSc) and healthy controls were examined.
+Decreased FGF-6 protein level and elevated ferritin protein level, iron deposition were detected in SSc skin tissue, especially in the epidermis.
+Negatively correlating with intracellular iron, FGF-6 expression was significantly decreased in SSc skin (Figure 5A-B, Supplementary figure 7A)-.
+In investigating liver cancer and adjacent normal tissue for iron deposition and FGF-6 expression, non-metastatic cancer lesion tissues had increased iron deposition and lower FGF-6 expression compared to controls (Figure 5 C-D).
+However, increased FGF-6 expression was observed in metastatic liver carcinoma tissue (Supplementary Figure 8A-B), suggesting that FGF-6 plays different roles in oncogenesis and metastasis, analogous to TGF-.44,45 Proposed mechanism of FGF6 in the regulation of hepcidin expression and hepcidin-dependent iron was shown as Figure 6.

 Discussion